 - Tape test: It is done to check the adhesiveness of the gold plating.
 In this test, a strip of tape is placed along the contact edges.
 After removing it, the strip is inspected for traces of plating.
 If any gold plating is observed on the tape, then the plating lacks adequate adhesiveness.

-Applications of PCB gold/edge fingers
+Applications of PCB edge fingers

 They have a wide range of applications in several industries including: